buuuuulat/dqn_gymnasium/README.md

 # DQN Agent for Acrobot-v1

-Deep Q-Network (DQN) implementation to solve the Acrobot-v1 environment from Gymnasium.
+Deep Q-Network (DQN) implementation on PyTorch from scratch to solve the classic environments from Gymnasium.

 ## Requirements
 - Python 3.8+